-Enable – Enables the tracing of a clear coat layer for the material.
+Reflection – Enables the tracing of a clear coat layer for the material's reflection.

 IOR – Determines the Index of Refraction of the coat layer and controls the strength of the reflections.
 A value of 1.0 does not produce any reflections and disables the coat layer.
 Higher values produce stronger clear coat reflections.
 The .vrscan file contains the correct value (typically 1.6) for this parameter, which is set automatically when the file is loaded but can be adjusted higher or lower if needed.

-Bump multiplier – The coat layer has a built-in bump map stored in the material sample file.
-This allows you to control the strength of that bump.
+Bump Strength – The coat layer has a built-in bump map stored into the material sample file.
+This parameter allows control over the strength of that bump.

 This rollout is available only in Advanced mode.

 ID Number – Isolates objects as an R/G/B mask in the MultiMatte render elements.

 ID Color – Allows you to specify a color to represent this material in the Material ID VFB render element.